AElfProject/AElf/docs-sphinx/protocol/network.md

 ### 2.3 AElf.OS.Network.Grpc

 The AElf.OS.Network.Grpc layer is the network infrastructure layer that we implement using the gRPC framework.
-- GrpcPeer：Implemented the interface IPeer defined by the AElf.OS.Core.Network layer
+- GrpcPeer：implemented the interface IPeer defined by the AElf.OS.Core.Network layer
-- GrpcNetworkServer: Implemented the interface IAElfNetworkServer defined by the AElf.OS.Core.Network layer
+- GrpcNetworkServer: implemented the interface IAElfNetworkServer defined by the AElf.OS.Core.Network layer
-- GrpcServerService: Implemented network service interfaces, including interfaces between nodes and data exchange.
+- GrpcServerService: implemented network service interfaces, including interfaces between nodes and data exchange.
 - Extra functionality:
-    - serializing requests/deserializing responses (protobuf).
+    - Serializing requests/deserializing responses (protobuf).
-    - some form of request/response mechanism for peers (optionally with the timeout, retry, etc).
+    - Some form of request/response mechanism for peers (optionally with the timeout, retry, etc).
-    - authentification.
+    - Authentification.

 In fact, gRPC is not the only option.
 Someone could if they wanted to replace the gRPC stack with a low-level socket API (like the one provided by the dotnet framework) and re-implement the needed functionality.
 As long as the contract (the interface) is respected, any suitable framework can be used if needed.